-The Dakota Ram Test consignors would like to THANK Dave Pearson, Ram Test Manager, for the excellent care and assistance provided to the program as well as Dave Ollila his assistance on work days.
+The Dakota Ram Test consignors would like to THANK Dave Pearson, Ram Test Manager, for the excellent care and assistance provided to the program as well as Dave Ollila and Amanda Long for their assistance on work days.

 The Dakota Performance Ram Testing program was established primarily to identify differences in wool traits for rams managed under the same environmental conditions and plane of nutrition.
 Secondly, it was established to measure post-weaning growth rate as indicated by weight gain.
 An added feature is the evaluation of animal carcass merit using real-time ultrasound technology.